Partial-Birth Abortion Ban Act: Public opinion

 A Rasmussen Reports poll four days after the court's decision found that 40% of respondents "knew the ruling allowed states to place some restrictions on specific abortion procedures".
 Of those who knew of the decision, 66% agreed with the decision and 32% were opposed.
 An ABC poll from 2003 found that 62% of respondents thought partial-birth abortion should be illegal; a similar number of respondents wanted an exception "if it would prevent a serious threat to the woman's health".
 Additional polls from 2003 found between 60–75% in favor of banning partial-birth abortions and between 25–40% opposed.

+There was a mix of recent events as well as long standing trends that contributed to the passage of the Partial Birth Abortion Act.
+Recent events included that there had been increased attention from Nebraska Supreme Court ruling that a ban on partial abortion is unconstitutional.
+A larger widespread event that most likely contributed to prompt legislation was the Supreme Court case Roe v.
+Wade which said abortion was permissible depending on what stage of pregnancy a woman was at.
+There was widespread outrage and though states could not outlaw abortion completely under Roe, it prompted some states to attempt to regulate abortion within the frame of it.

+Surveys during the early 2000s evaluated the public by asking what circumstances should abortion be permitted/what regulations should be put on the procedure.
+In the early 2000s, when asked when abortion should be illegal, a majority answered only under certain circumstances.
+The 17-18% of people that believe abortion should be illegal under any circumstance most likely provided unwavering support to this bill, while the 50-55% of people who believed it should be legal only under some circumstance.

 Clinical response

 In response to this statute, many abortion providers have adopted the practice of inducing fetal demise before beginning late-term abortions.
 Typically, a solution of potassium chloride or digoxin is injected directly into the fetal heart using ultrasound to guide the needle.
 This is often done by providers who do not perform intact dilation and extraction procedures (as well as by those who do) because they feel the broad wording of the ban compels them "to do all they can to protect themselves and their staff from the possibility of being accused".